openhab/org.openhab.binding.zwave/doc/qubino/zmnhsd_0_0.md

 ![ZMNHSD product image](https://www.cd-jackson.com/zwave_device_uploads/324/324_default.jpg)

+The ZMNHSD supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 This Z-wave module is used for dimming the bulb or to manage the speed of a fan.
 The module can be controlled either thorough Z-wave network or through the wall switch.